sdawes/CV/README.md

 ### **SUMMARY**
 Recent graduate from one of Europe's leading coding bootcamps, specialising in writing fully TDD web applications in Ruby and JavaScript.
 Previously a Commissioned Officer in the Royal Air Force with over 12 years experience specialising in Operations and Project Management.
 Demonstrated capability to undertake wide range complex positions from scheduling transport aircraft to planning cruise missiles!

 I decided to change careers to re-embrace my creative side, learn new skills that will last a life time and open the door to new opportunities.
+I have always played around with computer coding and am excited to now further the code from the days of programming my ZX Spectrum (plus 2)!

 <a name="skills"><a>
 ### **KEY SKILLS**
 #### WEB DEVELOPMENT
-###### Experience using Ruby, Ruby on Rails, JavaScript, HTML and CSS, to build web applications and programs.
-10 years experience using Adobe Photoshop and Illustrator.
+###### Experience building Object Orientated web apps and programs using Ruby, Ruby on Rails, JavaScript, React, HTML and CSS.
+10 years experience using Adobe Photoshop and Illustrator with an extensive skill set in graphic design.
 * Selected to attend a 4 month immersive coding boot camp at Makers Academy in London, a globally renowned web development programming and coding facility.

 * OOP, TDD, BDD
-* Ruby, Ruby on Rails, JavaScript, JQuery, RSpec, HTML, CSS
+* Ruby, Ruby on Rails, JavaScript, JQuery, React, Node, RSpec, HTML, CSS
 * Adobe Photoshop, Illustrator, Cinema 4D

 ###### KEY ACHIEVEMENTS